 - Demand Planning: The process begins with demand planning, where sales forecasts are developed based on historical data, market trends, customer insights, and other relevant factors.
 This step involves cross-functional collaboration between sales, marketing, and other stakeholders to align on a consensus demand plan.

-- Supply Planning: In this step, the demand plan is translated into a supply plan by assessing the organization's production capacity, inventory levels, and other resources.
+- Supply Planning: In this step, the demand plan is translated into a supply plan by assessing the organisation's production capacity, inventory levels, and other resources.
 Supply planning involves determining the production schedule, procurement requirements, and allocation of resources to meet the forecasted demand.

 - Reconciliation: The demand and supply plans are then reconciled to identify any gaps or mismatches.
-This step involves analyzing the differences between the projected demand and the available supply, considering factors such as production constraints, lead times, and inventory policies.
+This step involves analysing the differences between the projected demand and the available supply, considering factors such as production constraints, lead times, and inventory policies.
 Adjustments are made to balance the plans and resolve any discrepancies.

 - Executive Review: The reconciled plan is presented to the executive team for review and approval.
-This step ensures that the S&OP process is aligned with the organization's strategic objectives, financial targets, and overall business goals.
+This step ensures that the S&OP process is aligned with the organisation's strategic objectives, financial targets, and overall business goals.
 Executive input and decision-making are critical to validate the plan and provide necessary guidance and support.

 - Performance Monitoring: Once the plan is approved, ongoing performance monitoring and measurement are essential.
 Key performance indicators (KPIs) are established to track and evaluate the effectiveness of the S&OP process.
 Regular review meetings are conducted to assess actual performance against the plan, identify deviations, and take corrective actions as needed.

 Throughout the S&OP process, effective communication, collaboration, and information sharing among different functional areas are vital.
 Cross-functional teams meet regularly to discuss and refine the plans, address challenges, and make informed decisions based on accurate and up-to-date data.